zumasys/docs/site/mv-connect/api/wgetparam/README.md

 * Value should equal "1234"
 ```

-#### NOTES
+#### Notest

-Typically on rest calls you send the Primary Key you want retrieved as the first parameter.
+Typically on REST calls you send the Primary Key you want retrieved as the first parameter.
 You would use this subroutine to retrieve that id.

 <PageFooter />